 Updated March 2019

-Ok so I’m not going to win a prize for insight here in 2019 for observing that consideration of ESG (Environment, Social and Governance factors) has become a big theme in the institutional investment space in the UK.
-The theme has been around for a number of years kind of on the fringes but has really gathered momentum in the last 12 months placing it front and centre of many trustee board conversations.
-That’s surprised many people, including me, but maybe it shouldn’t have.
-In this blog I’m going to share my wider interpretation of this theme.
+Ok, so I’m not going to win a prize for insight here in 2019 by observing that consideration of ESG (Environment, Social and Governance factors) has become a big theme in the UK, it has existed for a number of years kind of on the fringes but has really gathered momentum big time in the last 12 months placing it front and centre of many trustee board conversations.
+The speed with which this has gone centre stage has surprised many (including myself), credit I guess here to the activists who have pushed this issue over many years.

 Many a conference presentation has detailed the key catalysts and steps on that road so far, the timeline tends to begin with the UN Principles for Responsible Investing issued in 2006.
 Other landmarks included the 2017 Law Commission Report (which effectively established that there was no legal reason why UK pension schemes could not adopt ESG investment policies) and followed more recently by: IPCC 2017 report, environment agency letter to the UK’s 25 largest pension schemes and subsequent replies, adoption of climate risks into guidance from The Pensions Regulator.
-A UK government consultation took place in 2018, with the resulting paper “Clarifying and Strengthening Investment Duties”. which will require the trustees of many schemes to make a written statement on their approach to sustainable investments.
-A good summary of current, historical and future regulation can be found in this paper from the Pensions Policy Institute (PPI).
+A UK government consultation took place in 2018, with the resulting paper “Clarifying and Strengthening Investment Duties”. which will require the trustees of many schemes to make a written statement on their approach to sustainable investments later this year.

-The agenda at the recent PLSA Investment Conference was packed with ESG themes, and managers keen to talk about everything from ESG factor tilted equity funds, impact investing, renewable energy to engagement policies.
+The agenda at the recent PLSA Investment Conference was packed with ESG themes, and managers keen to talk about everything from ESG factor tilted equity funds, impact investing, renewable energy and engagement policies.
 All different but related angles on the same broad movement – it isn’t one single idea: ethical, environmental, impact, financial and non-financial risks are all relevant in a mosaic of potential ideas and options.
 This is one of the challenges of the whole area, it isn’t just one concept that you can take a yes or no view on and go ahead and implement (or not).
-By nature it is a knottier set of potential considerations and angles with a lot of people feeling their way through it for the first time – which makes for a tricky (but worthwhile) conversation.
+By nature it is a knottier set of potential considerations, angles and trade-offs with a lot of people feeling their way through it for the first time – which makes for a tricky (but worthwhile) conversation.
 Perhaps we in the industry do need to get over our “definition anxiety” here, and tendency toward naval gazing (as Holly Mackay wrote) which leads us to obsess over neat grand unifying theories and search for perfect streamlined approaches to everything.

 What is a Universal Owner?